d-j-e/SNPPar_test/README.md

 Note: as the seqgen output files are so large, these have been excluded from the repository.

 The variable sites for each replicate were extracted using processSeqGen.py in the 'scripts' folder, and separated into those calls for internal nodes and tips.
 It produces the tips as both FASTA and SNP table output.
-The full set of outputs for all 120 replicates are in the folder 'data/Step5/simulated'

 ### Command 1, run 1: